typeplate/typeplate.github.io/README.md

 ##Contributing Guidelines
 ###&sect; Pull Requests
-When contributing (by the way you're awesome for that so thanks) please keep your commits small and targeted when you're prepared for filing a Pull Request.
-We'd prefer not seeing Pull Requests that contain 20 commits in multiple spots.
+When contributing (by the way you're awesome for that so thanks) please keep your commits small and targeted when you're prepared to file a Pull Request.
+We&rsquo;d prefer not seeing Pull Requests that contain 20 commits in multiple spots.
 Keep it small and it will make things simpler and much cleaner in the long run.

 ###&sect; Feature Branches
-If you're making a new feature for Typeplate then make sure you name your branch as follows:
+If you&rsquo;re making a new feature for Typeplate then make sure you name your branch as follows:

     feature/your_feature_name